r4teddy/civilrightscoldcaseact.github.io/_sections/7-what-can-i-do.md

 ---
 Well, for starters, share the news!
 Share this website and tell your friends and family about our efforts.

 If you're in the United States and want to participate directly, we can help you find your lawmakers and write an email to them.
-You can also <a href="javascript:void(0)" onclick="emailPopup('Representative', '', 'rep')">click here</a> to view a sample email for your representative.
+<a href="mailto:?subject=Civil%20Rights%20Cold%20Case%20Act&amp;body=Hello%20NAME,%0D%0A%0D%0AI%20am%20contacting%20you%20as%20a%20concerned%20citizen%20of%20your%20state%20on%20behalf%20of%20the%20Civil%20Rights%20Cold%20Case%20Records%20Collecttion%20Act">Email Your Representative Today!</a>

 <div class="panel panel-default">
 	<div class="panel-body">